Calgary police allege Sunwing pilot was impaired, passed out in cockpit

 "They found him slumped over in the seat.
 He was the captain," Sgt.
 Paul Stacey told a news conference.

-The pilot was escorted from the plane and has been charged with having care and control of an aircraft while being impaired, as well as having a blood-alcohol level exceeding .08 while in care and control of an aircraft.
+The pilot was escorted from the plane and later charged with having care and control of an aircraft while being impaired, as well as having a blood-alcohol level exceeding .08 while in care and control of an aircraft.

+Calgary Police issued a statement late Saturday night identifying the pilot as Miroslav Gronych, 37, of Slovakia.

 Stacey said police allege the suspect had three times the legal amount of alcohol in his system.